Elsie Allen: Background

-Elsie married Arthur Allen, a northern Pomo man who was half Pomo and half English, in 1919, and between the years of 1920 and 1928, the couple had four children together, Genevieve, Leonard, Dorothy, and George.
+Elsie married Arthur Allen, a northern Pomo man who was half Pomo and half English, in 1919, and between 1920 and 1928, the couple had four children together: Genevieve, Leonard, Dorothy, and George.

 Activism

 In addition to being a skilled basketweaver, Allen made it a point to be active in her community.
 While balancing work and raising her children, Elsie was active in several Pomo and Hintil women's clubs, in which organizations aimed to improve the social and economic environment of Pomo communities.
 As a female chief of her community, Elsie made it a point to promote education, cultural preservation, and Native rights in the community.
 Because of her efforts, she was regarding as a cultural scholar by her community and was deemed "Pomo Sage" was granted an honorary Doctor of Divinity degree.

 She also made it a point to direct her efforts in ensuring Pomo students had education funding.
 In addition to her activism regarding social, economic, and cultural advancements, Allen also organized fund-raisers and aided in the establishment of scholarships for Pomo students.

 Allen was once involved in a desegregation case regarding non-Native-owned businesses that would not allow Pomos and whites to sit together.